mollyeaton/SimplifiedHangman/README.md

     Solution: All the function needed to open the file properly was to add: (string("../")) before the file name within the call.

+###Style Choice

+This project has two branches to represent the two groupings of style choices.

+Style 1:
+- Hanging braces
+- Camel case
+- Top of file documentation
+- Conventional variable naming

+Style 2:
+- Egyptian style braces
+- Snake case
+- RME documentation
+- Prefixed variable naming

+Personal preference:
+    I prefer Style 1 over Style 2.
+I tend to go back and forth with curly braces style.
+Sometimes I prefer hanging braces because it is easier to tell the blocks of code apart, yet it takes up more line space.
+I exclusively use camel casing for coding.
+I think that it looks much nicer and doesn't clog up the line with excessive underscores.
+I typically use the conventional variable naming, because there's only two prefixes that would come into play (field and parameter), so I don't personally see the need to make the change.
+For function documentation I tend to go for my own version of RME.
+This is the first time I've seen that style of comments, but will most likely adopt it as time goes on.
+So, my opinions seem to jump between the two style partitions in this project, but I definitely have my preferences.